Starting price: $599 / £599/ AU$999

 Google Pixel 7 review: Design

 Whether you loved or hated the Pixel 6's design, I hope you got used to it because that distinctive look returns with the Pixel 7.
-Me, I happen to like the design direction Google's taken with its recent Pixels, as I think it helps the phone standout in a sea of cookie-cutter devices with camera arrays jutting out from the back left corner of the handset.
+Me, I happen to think the Pixel has the best flagship phone design currently, as I think it helps the phone standout in a sea of cookie-cutter devices with camera arrays jutting out from the back left corner of the handset.

 One change Google made that I wish it hadn't is to get rid of the two-tone color look of the Pixel 6, where the strip above the camera bar was a brighter hue than the rest of the phone.
 Instead, it's one solid color on the Pixel 7, with your choices being Obsidian (black), Snow (white) and Lemongrass (a muted lime green).
 On my Lemongrass review unit, some of the interface elements are keyed to that color as well, a nice implementation of Google's Material You interface.